vbotka/ansible-ansible/README.md

 ansible-playbook ansible.yml -t ma_plugins_dirs
 ```

-Check mode will fail for the first time when there are plugins configured in *ma_plugins:* and the archives haven't been downloaded yet.
-To avoid the failure downloda the archives first
+Check mode will fail for the first time when there are plugins configured in *ma_plugins* and the archives haven't been downloaded yet.
+To avoid the failure download the archives first

 ```
 ansible-playbook ansible.yml -t ma_plugins_download